fgimian/fgimian.github.io/blog/content/post/what-does-high-resolution-audio-really-mean.md

 mastered using dynamics compressors, peak limiters or clippers.
 It is music that has been well written, produced, mixed and mastered.

-An audio system or phone is high resolution if it offers a clean and flat representation of the source with no noticeable noise.
+I believe that an audio system or phone is high resolution if it offers a clean and flat frequency response when reproducing the source with no noticeable noise.

 Unless a pair of headphones or speakers contain a DAC built in, their claim to be **high resolution** is quite confusing.